lysng/themiette/content/posts/nov-dec-2022-build-update.md

 {{< figure src="/themiette/images/20221222-02.jpg" caption="The 2nd hand router doing its good work" class="centerImage">}}

 But it would not be a build update with another hiccup.
-We test drove the [Osmo - UV Protection Oil](https://www.osmoaustralia.com.au/).
-It is lovely and pulls the colour of the blackbutt out so well.
+We test drove the [Osmo - UV Protection Oil](https://www.osmoaustralia.com.au/) on some spare blackbutt.
+It is lovely and pulls the colour of the wood out so well.
 It does however make the putty quite orange, and so Lys decided we needed to stain the wood to blend the putty into the blackbutt.
 We settled on [Sikkens Cetol BLX-Pro Teak Timber Stain](https://www.crommelin.com.au/product/cetol-blx-pro/) which was the lightest stain that Bunnings offered.
 After trialing it out on our bathroom window, Lys was not convinced that it camouflaged the putty orange.
-Mildly distraught Lys mulled over if we should continue down the staining path.
+Mildly distraught, Lys mulled over if we should continue down the staining path.
 Ultimately we decided - yes - it would be a good idea to stain the wood as an undercoat.

 {{< figure src="/themiette/images/20221222-04.png" caption="Test piece highlighting the overly orange putty" class="centerImage">}}

 {{< figure src="/themiette/images/20221222-01.png" caption="Staining the pieces to teak perfection" class="centerImage">}}

+From there we have been full steam ahead with the rest of our windows!
+Our big picture window frame has been completed as well as the internal window frames of all our opening windows.
+It shouldn't be too long before all of them have finished by the end of January... (being hopeful here).

 Our final December hurdle was a extremely scary glass fitting for our picture window.
 Measuring in at 1.2m x 1.5m and with a glass pane that is over 20kgs, we tentatively test fit our glass into the frame.
 Clearly our 2mm leeway must have been eaten up by a twist or a slight bend because the last glass fitting was _tight_.
 We will probably need to sand out the cavity in the new year.